game-ai-platform-team/tira-ai-local/README.md

 poetry install
 ```

-Note that you might also need to change `runcommand`.
-When using poetry, the run command would be:
+Note: You might also need to change `runcommand`.
+When using poetry, the command would be:

 ```bash
 poetry run python3 src/main.py